caseykneale/PickingALanguage2020/README.md

 Desktop/Embedded/Cloud/On Premises/etc. What do the users need, make a survey/do some research, talk to marketing?

 **Identify Sources of Novelty:**
 Is your killer feature a huge distributed computing web framework behind a super clean easy to use front end?
 Might need to look at languages supporting stable parallelism, and their ecosystems.
-Maybe you need stability, your competitor offerings are very glitchy, look into type safety.
+Maybe you need stability, your competitor's offerings are very glitchy, look into memory safety.
 Maybe you need a highly interactive GUI - what GUI API's are accessible to the languages you're interested in?

 **Identify Technical Need:**
 Items to keep in mind: performance, mathematics, networking, parallelism, beauty, maintainability(short-term/long-term).